-None n the Bidasoa River basin there is a hatchery owned by the Regional Government (Mugaire fish farm) and used exclusively for salmon and trout stocking purposes, and a Regional Government (Mugaire fish farm) and used Regional Government (Mugaire fish farm) and used small trout commercial hatchery (Oharriz fish farm).
-The production of salmon in Mugaire fish farm is around 00,000 yearlings/year for supplemental stocking (around 0.7 onnes/year), although production varies among years.
-Brown rout are grown only in this fish farm as juveniles before being stocked as adults in the rivers of Navarra.
-Annual production s around 70,000 trout/year (around 11.5 tonnes/year).
-The production of the Oharriz commercial fish farm is around 30 tonnes/year of trout. st S
+1.6 What is the current extent of freshwater and marine salmonid aquaculture?
+Number of marine farms None Marine production (tonnes) - Number of freshwater facilities In the Bidasoa River basin there is a hatchery owned by the Regional Government (Mugaire fish farm) and used exclusively for salmon and trout stocking purposes, and a small trout commercial hatchery (Oharriz fish farm).
+Freshwater production (tonnes) The production of salmon in Mugaire fish farm is around 90,000 yearlings/year for supplemental stocking (around 0.7 tonnes/year), although production varies among years.
+Brown trout are grown only in this fish farm as juveniles before being stocked as adults in the rivers of Navarra.
+Annual production is around 70,000 trout/year (around 11.5 tonnes/year).
+The production of the Oharriz commercial fish farm is around 130 tonnes/year of trout.
+Append one or more maps showing the location of aquaculture facilities and aquaculture free zones in rivers and the sea.